 And not to mention, they are packed with flavor, delicious, and super addictive!

-If you are like me, who enjoys munching on homemade papdis, then meet my latest obsession ~ Vrat ki Papdi.
+If you are like me, who enjoys munching on homemade papdis, meet my latest obsession ~ Vrat ki Papdi.
 This gluten-free papdis is by far my favorite snack, as it has everything you would expect in a bite-sized snack; it’s

 - Crunchy